 If you’d like to take your Series exam in the convenience of your home, you’ll need:

-1) A quiet, well-lit, and uncluttered space with no distractions for remote testing.
+1) A quiet, well-lit, and uncluttered space with no distractions for online testing.

 - You will have to “show” your space to your virtual proctor, who expects a clean, well-lit work area with no paper, pens, or electronic devices in sight.
 Anything on your walls or within your testing area cannot include content that would provide an unfair advantage.
 You are also allowed no food or drink, and just two tissues at your workstation, but only if they were inspected by the proctor prior to the start of the exam.